lino-framework/lino/docs/guide/index.rst

   Click the :guilabel:`Create` button or press :kbd:`ENTER` to confirm the insert window.

-Beware the pitfall: After creating the ticket, click the "Save" button once (or type Ctrl-S) in order to avoid :ticket:`219` ("Lino sends second POST when clicking StartSession on newly created record").
-Sorry for this bug.

 When you create a ticket, Lino automatically also creates a new session on that ticket which starts at current time.
 (If it doesn't, then go to your user preferences and check the :guilabel:`Open session